ViralTexts/gtr-clusters/clusters/sn84026259-1872-03-21-Insignificant-Earth-Reclus.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-w off the outer crust, annihilate the
-burglar, atul leave the contents of the safe un­
-injured.
-Sponge Paper.—For the fabrication of an
-article colled sponge-paper, lately patented in
-France, evenly and finely divided sponge is ad­
-ded to ordinary paper pulp, anti this is worked,
-as in the common paper making apparatus, into
-sheets of different thicknesses.
-It is said to have
-all the peculiarities of sponge, absorbing water
-readily, and remaining moist a long time.
-It
-has been used as dressing for wounds with con­
-siderable advantage, and is capable of several
-important technical applications.
 Insignificance of the Earth.—M Reclus,
 a celebrated astronomical writer, says this eartli
 is the lowest in rank among heavenly bodies.